cmuscioly/cmuscioly.github.io/tournament.md

 CMU maintains several versions of the
 [**campus map**](https://www.cmu.edu/visit/maps-parking-transportation.html)
 which you can print or explore to help you get around campus.

+See the location guide above for pictures of each of the buildings that will be used during the event.

 ### Parking